 What to do there: There are a number of amazing exhibitions in this gallery that must be on your Dublin itinerary.
 The Yeats Museum, Italian Painters and the Baroque Room are especially popular and contain some incredible artwork.
 And if you have time, check out the Irish art rooms and the Shaw room.
 When you’re done at the museum, there’s also a great café attached that serves food that’s popular amongst tourists and locals alike.

-A great place in Dublin if you love to shop!
+#19 – Grafton Street – A great place in Dublin if you love to shop!

-Why it’s so awesome: Grafton Street is the center of culture and activity in modern Dublin and it’s always filled with great things to see and do.
+Why it’s so awesome: Grafton Street is the centre of culture and activity in modern Dublin and it’s always filled with great things to see and do.
 You’ll find buskers singing U2, playing traditional fiddles, and singer-songwriters as well as a wide range of boutiques and department stores all the way along the street.
 And, of course, there are also some great cafes and restaurants where you can rest your feet and give your credit card a break too.

 Get insured for your trip to Dublin!